Luanf/gitgpt/README.md

 ## Thanks for being here

-If you enjoyed this, you might like cligpt - to get suggestions for general Linux commands.
+If you enjoyed this, you might like [CliGPT](https://github.com/Luanf/cligpt) - to get suggestions for general Linux commands.